Privacy notice

 In these two cases, where we have no grounds to refuse we will stop processing your data.
 This may involve deleting your data permanently.

-If you wish to exercise any of your legal rights, then please email info@cheeseproject.co.uk with the details of your request.
+If you wish to exercise any of your legal rights, we recommend that you contact The CHEESE Project by email at info@cheeseproject.co.uk with the details of your request.
 We may need to ask for specific information from you in order to confirm your identity.